Cyclone-Robosub/2025-Robot-Breakdown/report.typ

 #let report(
-  title: "2025 Vehicle - Manny the Manatee",
+  title: "2025 Vehicle Overview - Manny the Manatee",
   leadership: json("data/leaders.json").map(it => [#it.name]),
   advisors: json("data/advisors.json").map(it => [#it.name]),
   members: json("data/members.json").map(it => [#it.name]),